-Industrial workplaces often require cranes and other lifting machinery in order to move large items with ease, however misuse and common spreader beam mistakes can result in potential dangerous lifting accidents.
+Industrial workplaces often require cranes and other lifting machinery in order to move large items with ease, however misuse and common spreader beam mistakes can result in potentially dangerous lifting accidents.

 1. Understanding the Beam’s Purpose